alozano-77/AWS-SAA-C02-Course/README.md

 If the objects name starts with a slash such as `/old/Koala1.jpg` the UI will present this as a folder.
 In actuality this is not true, there are no folders.

-### 1.3.6.
+### 1.3.7.
 CloudFormation Basics

-Templates can modify infrastructure to, create, update and delete.
+CloudFormation templates can be used to create, update, modify, and delete infrastructure.

-Written in YAML or JSON
+They can be written in YAML or JSON.
+An example is provided below.

 ```YAML
 ## This is not mandatory unless a description is added